QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Named disposables can be created with |qubes-logo-icon|:menuselection:`Qubes App Menu (Q icon) --> Settings (icon) --> Qubes Tools --> Create New Qube --> Named disposable`, choose a name, configure according to your needs and click on :guilabel:`Create`.
+Named disposables can be created with :appmenuselection:`Settings (icon) --> Qubes Tools --> Create New Qube --> Named disposable`, choose a name, configure according to your needs and click on :guilabel:`Create`.

-If you create the qube with the name ``test-disp``, you can open applications on it using |qubes-logo-icon|:menuselection:`Qubes App Menu (Q icon) --> APPS --> test-disp` and selecting the application you wish to open in the named disposable.
+If you create the qube with the name ``test-disp``, you can open applications on it using :appmenuselection:`APPS --> test-disp` and selecting the application you wish to open in the named disposable.

 How to create unnamed disposables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Unnamed disposables can be created with |qubes-logo-icon|:menuselection:`Qubes App Menu (Q icon) --> APPS --> default-dvm`, select the application you wish to launch in a new unnamed disposable and one will created for you.
+Unnamed disposables can be created with :appmenuselection:`APPS --> default-dvm`, select the application you wish to launch in a new unnamed disposable and one will created for you.
 Notice that the application was not opened in the disposable template ``default-dvm``, instead, it opens in a :samp:`disp{1234}` qube.
 This is because applications from a disposable template listed in the :guilabel:`APPS` tab will open in a new unnamed disposable.

-After the qube is created, you can access it via other tools using its :samp:`disp{1234}` name, :ref:`Qubes Domains widget <introduction/getting-started:user interface>`, :ref:`Qubes Manager <introduction/getting-started:qube manager>`, |qubes-logo-icon|:menuselection:`Qubes App Menu (Q icon) --> APPS --> disp1234`, :guilabel:`qvm-copy`, :program:`qvm-ls` etc.
+After the qube is created, you can access it via other tools using its :samp:`disp{1234}` name, :ref:`Qubes Domains widget <introduction/getting-started:user interface>`, :ref:`Qubes Manager <introduction/getting-started:qube manager>`, :appmenuselection:`APPS --> disp1234`, :guilabel:`qvm-copy`, :program:`qvm-ls` etc.

 In action
 ---------